Cryxtalix/Introduction-to-RTOS/notes.md

 ### Code
 * `static QueueHandle_t my_queue;` Create queue handle
 * `my_queue = xQueueCreate(queue_len, sizeof(data));` Create queue
+	* `my_queue == NULL` if unsuccessful
 * `xQueueSend(my_queue, (void *)&num, 10)` Send data to queue, returns pdTRUE on success
 * `xQueueReceive(my_queue, (void *)&item, 10)` Receive data from queue, returns pdTRUE on success
 	* 10 is number of ticks to wait if data does get sent or received, such as full or empty queue
+	* Alternatively `portMAX_DELAY` to wait indefinitely

 ## Part 6 - Mutex
-A race condition is an issue where a system's behaviour is dependent on the timing on uncontrollable events.The section of code that works with a shared global variable is known as a critical section.
+A race condition is an issue where a system's behaviour is dependent on the timing on uncontrollable events.The section of code that works with a shared global resources is known as a critical section.
 A critical section works with shared resources and must execute in its entirety by a task before it can be interupted by another task.
 Mutual exclusion protects critical sections by preventing other tasks from interupting it before it is has completed its execution entirely.
 There are several kernel objects to choose from to accomplish the task.

+A mutex at it's simplest form, is a boolean variable conveying whether a shared resource is in use or not.
+Shared resources should not be accessed if the mutex is not available.

 ### Protecting shared resources and synchronizing threads
 * Queue: Pass data between threads